+This page was intentionally left blank

+FORM OF PROXY

+No. of Shares:

+I / We: (full name)

+of: (address)

-I / We: (full name) of: (address) being a member of MobilityOne Limited, do hereby appoint: (full r name) or failing him: (full name) • • • • • • • • • • • • • • • • • • • • or failing him the Chairman of the Meeting as my / our proxy to attend the Annua ıl General Mee ting of Mobility One Limited to be held at B-10-8, Level 10, Megan Avenue II, Jalan Yap Kwan Seng, 50450 Kua la Lumpur, Ma laysia on 25 Ju ıly 2017 at 9.00 a.m.
+being a member of MobilityOne Limited, do hereby appoint: (full name)

+or failing him: (full name)

+or failing him the Chairman of the Meeting as my / our proxy to attend the Annual General Meeting of MobilityOne Limited to be held at B-10-8, Level 10, Megan Avenue II, Jalan Yap Kwan Seng, 50450 Kuala Lumpur, Malaysia on 27 July 2018 at 9.00 a.m.
 Malaysia time or any adjournment thereof.

-I/We request such proxy to vote as indicted below: ORDINARY RESOLUTIONS FOR AGAINST WITHHOLD THAT the Company's accounts and reports of the Directors and year ended 31 December 2016 be adopted. d Auditors for the 2.
-THAT Abu Bakar bin Mohd Taib is re-elected as a Director.
-3. Jeffreys Henry LLP of Finsgate, 5-7 Cranwood Street, EC1V 9ER Kingdom be reappointed as Auditors of the Company (in accord 33 of the Articles of Association of the Company) to hold office ur of the next general meeting. lance with Article 4.
-THAT the Directors be authorised to fix the remuneration of the A uditors.
+I/We request such proxy to vote as indicted below:

+OF DINARY RESOLUTIONS FOR AGAINST WITHHOLD 1.
+THAT the Company's accounts and reports of the Directors and Auditors for the year ended 31 December 2017 be adopted.
+2. THAT Derrick Chia Kah Wai is re-elected as a Director.
+3. THAT Seah Boon Chin is re-elected as a Director.
+4. THAT Jeffreys Henry LLP of Finsgate, 5-7 Cranwood Street, EC1V 9EE London, United Kingdom be reappointed as Auditors of the Company (in accordance with Article 33 of the Articles of Association of the Company) to hold office until the conclusion of the next general meeting.
+5. THAT the Directors be authorised to fix the remuneration of the Auditors.

 Please indicate by marking "X" in the respective box.
-If no indication is given, you which may properly come before the meeting as he/she thinks fit). ur proxy will have discr etion to vote or to abstain (including on any other matter If by an individual: If for and on be half of a corporation: Signed: Signed by: Dated: for and on behalf of:
+If no indication is given, your proxy will have discretion to vote or to abstain (including on any other matter which may properly come before the meeting as he/she thinks fit).

+If by an individual: If for and on behalf of a corporation:

+Signed: Signed by:

+Dated: 2018 for and on behalf of:

+Position:

+Dated: